Analysis and Exchange of Big Data in Europe

 aktenschrank

-Clearly archived: If research data can be searched and is available, nothing stands in the way of data exchange - and erxpensive, time-consuming experiments, surveys or calculations can be saved.
+Clearly archived: If research data can be searched and is available, nothing stands in the way of data exchange - and expensive, time-consuming experiments, surveys or calculations can be saved.
 Photo: Jan A. Kolar/Unsplash

 Measurements, images, statistics, analyses: The data of a study usually answer more questions than the first ones asked, and elaborate, time-consuming experiments are too expensive to repeat.
 Therefore, the analysis of research data on various supercomputers and the exchange of data is becoming more important in Europe.
 Researchers should be able to do their computing where the systems fit their requirements and are quickly available.
 "They often want to analyse and model their data on different supercomputers, as automatically as possible, easily and independently of location," says PhD physicist and head of the Research Data Management team at the Leibniz Supercomputing Centre (LRZ) Stephan Hachinger, outlining the problem.
 What is part of everyday life for users – the exchange of data – is a highly complex task in High Performance Computing (HPC).
 Tera- to petabytes are often processed here, which "despite fast networks, cannot be easily moved back and forth between strongly secured, heterogeneous systems", says Hachinger.
 User-friendly workflows for processing, analysing and exchanging data between locations are therefore required.